ibm-cloud-docs/codeengine/troubleshoot-job.md

 {: #troubleshoot-job}
 {: troubleshoot}

-Use the troubleshooting tips to learn how to troubleshoot {{site.data.keyword.codeenginefull}} jobs.
+Use the troubleshooting tips to learn how to troubleshoot {{site.data.keyword.codeenginefull}} jobs and runs of your job.
 {: shortdesc}

 ## Job limits to consider